jacob-alan-henning/jake-blob-markdown/building.md

 ## Deploying

 I just completly skipped doing this properly with cicd and automating in any sort of fashion.
 I just copied the binary to an aws lightsail instance and called it a day.
 I will come back again but at this point I just want to see something on the public internet.
-I've procastinated way too much already
+I've procastinated way too much already - leaving it running in a tmux pane is a good enough for day 0.

 ## Retro